geometricpanda/geometricpanda/libs/storybook-addon-badges/README.md

     },
     deprecated: {
       ...deprecatedConfig,
-      tooltip: 'This component is depricated, pleave avoid using it.'
+      tooltip: 'This component is deprecated, please avoid using it.'
     }
   }
 });